drivera123/LDRS500/unit-2-questionnaires.md

 **\(leader’s name\) is\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_**

-See the Leadership Trait Questionnaire, below.
+See the Leadership Trait Questionnaire at the bottom of the page.

 **Key: 1 = Strongly Disagree, 2 = Disagree, 3 = Neutral, 4 = Agree, 5 = Strongly Agree**